 Upper Eyelid Surgery 3-D Animation

-For lower eyelid surgery, we make an incision just below the lower lashes, removing excess skin and fat or redistributing fat to eliminate puffiness.
+For lower eyelid procedures, we make an incision just below the lower lashes, removing excess skin and fat or redistributing fat to eliminate puffiness.
 In some cases, the incision can be made on the inside of the lower lid.
-With both upper and lower eyelid surgery, we place incisions where they will heal inconspicuously.
+With both upper and lower eyelid procedures, we place incisions where they will heal inconspicuously.